sbdzdz/python-katas/README.md

 Given `J` and `N`, produce `J` different jamcoins of length `N`, along with proof that they are legitimate.

+#### File fix-it
+Given a list of paths of existing directories on a Unix system and a list of paths of directories to create, output the minimal number of `mkdir` commands required to create the new directories.
+For example, given:
+	Existing:
+		/chicken
+		/chicken/egg
+		/chicken/egg/spam
+	New:
+		/chicken
+		/chicken/egg/ham/spam
+		/chicken/spam
+the answer should be 3, because the required commands are:
+	mkdir chicken/egg/ham
+	mkdir chicken/egg/ham/spam
+	mkdir chicken/spam

 #### Minimum scalar product
 You are given two vectors: X and Y. Suppose you are allowed to permute the coordinates of each vector as you wish.
 Choose two permutations such that the scalar product of your two new vectors is the smallest possible, and output that minimum scalar product.